Murder of Jodi Jones: Luke Mitchell

-Jones
+Jodi Jones

 Jodi Jones was born in 1989 in Easthouses, the youngest of three children born to James and Judy Jones.
 She was born into a working class family, with both of her parents working for the Royal Mail.
 Jones has been described as a bright, "level-headed" and headstrong child who displayed a flair for painting and poetry and who was particularly close with her older sister, Janine.
 She was affectionately known by her mother as her "wee mentor".

 In 1998, Jones's father took his own life.
 His death caused great distress to the family and Jones's mother gave up her work in order to care for her three children.
 Jones's older sister briefly relocated to Mayfield to live with her grandmother to distance herself from the trauma, but soon returned to her family home.

 As a teenager, Jones developed a streak of rebellion; she is known to have frequently adjusted her image and to have alternately dyed her hair colours such as pink or green, to have developed an interest in heavy metal bands such as Metallica and, by age 14, to have experimented with marijuana and alcohol.
 When she entered into a relationship with Mitchell, she initially kept the relationship a secret from her family, confiding only in her sister, Janine.
 Shortly thereafter, Janine (then 19) informed her mother of her younger sister's boyfriend.
 In May 2003, Mitchell met the Jones family for the first time.

 It was known that Jones often self-harmed.

 Jones and Mitchell frequently met via one traversing through a stretch of woodland to meet the other.
 A section of this woodland is known as Roan's Dyke Path.

 In the weeks immediately before she was murdered, Jones's social life—which largely revolved around Mitchell—was curtailed by her mother after she discovered her daughter had begun taking drugs.
 The restriction on her meeting her boyfriend was lifted on 30 June, the day of the murder.